From the Archive is a micro-series feat. past Journal entries we believe deserve another spot in the light.

 Catechins contain disease-preventing properties that protect against sunburn inflammation and long-term UV radiation damage.
 Green tea also contains ECGCs that have been shown to stop genetic damage in human skin cells exposed to UV light.

-Brew fresh green teas (including matcha) and serve them chilled with a splash of rosewater and consider adding pomegranate seeds to maximize the effects.
-Pomegranates contain ellagic acid, which can protect your skin from cell damage induced by the sun's UVA and UVB rays, in addition to glutathione, a powerhouse antioxidant that increases protection from free radical damage.
+Brew fresh green teas (Like Roots Holistic Tulsi Green) and serve them chilled with a splash of rosewater and consider adding pomegranate seeds to maximize the effects.
+Pomegranates contain ellagic acid, which can protect your skin from cell damage induced by the sun’s UVA and UVB rays, in addition to glutathione, a powerhouse antioxidant that increases protection from free radical damage.

 Cacao contains four times the amount of catechins as green tea, so a recommended daily serving of 2 ounces of dark chocolate not only provides the body with a host of antioxidants, but essential magnesium.
 Milk should not be added to the chocolate as it interferes with the absorption of its antioxidants, so we always tell people our secret of homemade raw chocolate using cacao powder, melted coconut oil and adaptogenic herbs to swirl together and freeze for quick bites any time.

 Found in red grapes

 Phytonutrients found in red grapes can slow down the formation of destructive reactive oxygen species that form in skin cells, which has been linked to sun damage and skin cancer.
 They also contain proanthocyanidins and other polyphenols (found in the grape’s seeds) that inhibit skin cancer induced by UV rays.

 Keep red grapes in the freezer to use as ice cubes in summer tonics, and use fresh bunches of grapes to mix into nut and fruit-based summer salads.

 Found in almonds, spinach and avocado